bulletmark/edir/README.md

    `vidir` prints messages only when the `-v/--verbose` switch is added.
    You can add `-q/--quiet` to `edir` to suppress these messages.

+6. `edir` outputs messages in color.
+Remove messages are red, rename messages are yellow, and copy messages are green.
+You can choose to disable colored output.

-6. When `vidir` is run with the `-v/--verbose` switch then it reports the renaming of original to intermediate temporary to final files if files are swapped etc. That is rather an implementation detail so `edir` only reports the original to final renames which is all the user really cares about.
+7. When `vidir` is run with the `-v/--verbose` switch then it reports the renaming of original to intermediate temporary to final files if files are swapped etc. That is rather an implementation detail so `edir` only reports the original to final renames which is all the user really cares about.

-7. To remove a large recursive tree you must pipe the directory tree to `vidir` and then explicitly remove all children files and directories before deleting a parent directory.
+8. To remove a large recursive tree you must pipe the directory tree to `vidir` and then explicitly remove all children files and directories before deleting a parent directory.
 You can do this also in `edir` of course (and arguably it is probably the safest approach) but there